Pretty in pink: A roseate spoonbill at Merritt Island, Florida.

 In the end you'll get to test your skills with solve-it-yourself poison mysteries.

-range map from Wikimedia Commons; click on the image to see the original
+(photo credits: bird and frog photos from Wikimedia Commons; click on the images to see the originals.